 Step 1: Prepare the Eggs and Season Them

 Make hard boiled eggs the way you prefer.
 I typically boil them stove-top and let them sit, covered, for 10 minutes or so (more on this below.)
 Peel the eggs.
 (Be sure your hard boiled eggs are completely cooled before using in this recipe.)

 Slice the eggs into quarters (or wedges).
 Add them to a mixing bowl.
-Season eggs with kosher salt, pepper, 1 ½ tsp Aleppo pepper and ½ tsp sumac.
+Season eggs with kosher salt, pepper, 1 ½ teaspoon Aleppo pepper and ½ teaspoon sumac.
 Add fresh herbs and drizzle of extra virgin olive oil (I used Early Harvest Greek extra virgin olive oil).

 Toss gently to combine, then transfer to a serving platter.

 Step 2: Prepare Fresh Ingredients: Avocados, Tomatoes and Cucumbers